tatelax/LazyECS/README.md

 # Known Issues

 * No multi-threading (still plenty of room for optimization without affecting API).
-* No way to access components with a specific values easily.
-It can be done by creating a group and looping through the entities in that group.
-* No "unique" components like in Entitas.
-* Not much error handling.
 * No unit tests.

 # Important Info